 $ cat colors.2

 red

 blue

 green

 yellow

-orange.
+orange

 '''

 14. Repeat exercise 5 using the file phone.gz, a compressed version of the list of names and phone numbers.
-Try to consider more than one approach to answer each question, and explain how you made your choices.
+Consider more than one approach to answer each question, and explain how you made your choices.

-You can either decompress the file using gunzip, giving the same commands as exercise 5 used once the file is decompressed, or use zcat and a pipe to display the results without creating an intermediate file as shown here:
+You can either decompress the file using gunzip, giving the same commands as in exercise 5 once the file is decompressed, or use zcat and a pipe to display the results without creating an intermediate file as shown here:

-Which technique you use makes a significant difference only if the phone.gz file is large, in which case it becomes an issue of what you are doing and making a tradeoff between using more CPU (processor) time and less hard disk storage, or vice versa.
+Which technique you use makes a significant difference only if phone.gz is large, in which case it becomes an issue of what you are doing and making a tradeoff between using more CPU (processor) time and less hard disk storage, or vice versa.

-When you are giving one of the commands one time only, using a pipe is more efficient.
-When you want to give more than one of the commands or you want to give one of the commands repeatedly, it is more efficient to decompress the file one time using gunzip and then process it repeatedly with grep, sort, or uniq, assuming you have sufficient disk space.
-The most inefficient technique as far as disk space goes and the most efficient as far as CPU (and your) time goes is to put the output of grep, sort, or uniq in new files using a redirect output symbol as shown here:
+When you are giving a single command one time only, using a pipe is more efficient.
+When you want to give more than one command or want to give one command repeatedly, it is more efficient to decompress the file once using gunzip and then process it repeatedly with grep, sort, or uniq, assuming you have sufficient disk space.
+The most inefficient technique as far as disk space goes and the most efficient as far as CPU (and your) time goes is to put the output of grep, sort, or uniq in new files using a redirect output symbol: